CRPropa/CRPropa3/Simulation-Modules.md

 #### Observers
 Observers can be defined using a collection of ObserverFeatures.
-The names of ObserverFeatures all start with "Observer" so you can discover the available options from an interactive python sessen by typing "Observer" and pressing "tab".
+The names of ObserverFeatures all start with "Observer" so you can discover the available options from an interactive python sesion by typing "Observer" and pressing "tab".
 The list includes
 * **ObserverSmallSphere**
   * Detects particle when they enter the sphere
 * **ObserverLargeSphere**